ciffelia/discord-md/README.md

 Coming soon

-## Limitations
+## Parser limitations

+The parser tries to mimic the behavior of the official Discord client's markdown parser, but it's not perfect.
+The following is the list of known limitations.

-- Parser cannot parse block quote. `> ` will be treated as plain text.
+- Block quotes are not parsed. `> ` will be treated as plain text.
+- Nested emphasis, like `*italics **bold italics** italics*`, may not be parsed properly.
+- Intraword emphasis may not be handled properly.
+The parser treats `foo_bar_baz` as emphasis, while Discord's parser does not.

 ## License